System of a Down: Influences and comparison to other artists

-System of a Down's influences include Middle Eastern music, Ozzy Osbourne, Black Sabbath, Led Zeppelin, Def Leppard, Scorpions, Morbid Angel, Death, Obituary, Eazy-E, N.W.A, Run-DMC, Umm Kulthum, Abdel Halim Hafez, The Kinks, the Bee Gees, Grateful Dead, The Beatles, Red Hot Chili Peppers, Dead Kennedys, Bauhaus, Depeche Mode, New Order, Radiohead, Metallica, Miles Davis, Alice in Chains, Iron Maiden, Bad Brains, Slayer, Van Halen, and Kiss.
+System of a Down's influences include Middle Eastern music, Rush, Ozzy Osbourne, Black Sabbath, Led Zeppelin, Def Leppard, Scorpions, Morbid Angel, Death, Obituary, Eazy-E, N.W.A, Run-DMC, Umm Kulthum, Abdel Halim Hafez, The Kinks, the Bee Gees, Grateful Dead, The Beatles, Red Hot Chili Peppers, Dead Kennedys, Bauhaus, Depeche Mode, New Order, Radiohead, Metallica, Miles Davis, Alice in Chains, Iron Maiden, Bad Brains, Slayer, Van Halen, and Kiss.
 One reviewer claimed that their music encompasses different sounds, from sounding like "Fugazi playing Rush" to sometimes "tread[ing] close to Frank Zappa territory."
 Malakian has stated that "I'm a fan of music.
 I'm not necessarily a fan of any one band."
 Dolmayan stated "I don't think we sound like anybody else.
 I consider us System of a Down."
 Odadjian stated "You can compare us to whoever you want.
 I don't care.
 Comparisons and labels have no effect on this band.
 Fact is fact: We are who we are and they are who they are."

+Legacy and influence

+Sweden's former Prime Minister, Magdalena Andersson has stated that she is a fan of the band.
+In a 2012 interview with The Village Voice, singer Morrissey stated that "Lonely Day" was the last song he absolutely loved.
+Rapper RZA, member of Wu-Tang Clan, selected Mezmerize as one of his favorite rock albums.

+In 2002, Jack Black performed a cover of "Chop Suey!" on Channel [V] Australia.
+In an interview with Stereogum, Tankian commented on various covers of "Chop Suey!", stating: "One of my favorite ones is Jack Black's, when he just kind of makes shit up, and he's so great."
+In 2020, British music magazine Kerrang! ranked "Chop Suey!" as the band's greatest song.

+In 2021, Kerrang! listed ten bands that, in their view, would not exist without System of a Down: Frank Carter and the Rattlesnakes, Maximum the Hormone, Portrayal of Guilt, Beartooth, Bad Acid Trip, AC×DC, American Standards, Avenged Sevenfold, Tesseract, and Viza.